 Comparing and analyzing the dividend growth ETFs in the list by the abovesaid criteria results in the table below.
 In addition, we have excluded ETFs with less than $500 million in total assets and a history of fewer than five years.
 Eight remaining ETFs are on the list, including three very popular ones and two with very low expense ratios.

 We can also look at the diversification of these eight ETFs based on the percentage of assets in each sector.
-But, again, it is clear from these percentages that they are not all the same.
+It is clear from these percentages that they are not all the same.
 Indeed, some are very different in their investment focus, which can be attributed to differences in the underlying indices.

 However, all eight dividend growth ETFs in this table deemphasize the Energy and Real Estate sectors.
 This could be because of the large number of dividend cuts and suspensions during the COVID-19 pandemic.
 These two sectors suffered a disproportionate number of dividend cuts and suspensions during the pandemic.
 Hence, equities in these sectors probably do not meet the minimum number of years for dividend growth in most indices.
 Additionally, some ETFs exclude real estate investment trusts (REITs).

 Based on the data and criteria in the above tables, three ETFs stand out as the best dividend growth ETFs.
-The three ETFs are VIG, DGRO, and SDY.
+The three top rated ETFs are VIG, DGRO, and SDY.
 We include VIG and DGRO because of their low expense ratios, the high dollar value of assets, and their long history.
 We include SDY because of the high dollar value of assets and long history, even though the expense ratio is higher.
 In addition, all three have an acceptable level of diversification.
-So now, let’s examine the top 3 dividend growth ETFs.
+So now, we will examine the 3 top rated dividend growth ETFs.

 VIG – Vanguard Dividend Appreciation ETF